MacLemon/CongressChecklist/README.md

 - Help each other out.
 - Read the “[Anti Harrassment Policy][3]” and live by it. :-)
 - Ask if it is ok to take a picture BEFORE taking the picture.

+### Emergency Information for Events:
+If you're in an emergency shout *HELP!*

+If you need help, just call for help, there are many, many friendly people around to help you.

+Event and location related emergency information is in a seperate document for the corresponding event in this repository!
+You may want to copy that info to a notes application on your smartphone or have a printed card in your wallet.

 ## ⏰ Things to do before traveling